 I put the taped-up cardstock back in my printer tray, positioned as if I were going to reproduce the print again on the same side.
 But this time, I printed a blank document.
 As the cardstock ran through the printer again, the foil became fused to any toner on the page.

 Then I peeled off the loose foil; it only sticks where there's toner.
-This print isn't too shabby.
+The print above isn't too shabby.

 But this here print IS shabby.
 And not in a chic way.
 I found that some cardstock works and some doesn't.
 No idea why; so aggravating.
 Update: Coated cardstock yields good results!
 Uncoated cardstock does not.